 The Best Vegan Croissant Ever

 When we went back for more cookies we decided to have breakfast there as they seemed to have really tasty options.
 Remember I told you that the main dishes were nothing out of the ordinary?
 Not so the breakfast, oh my goodness!
-I had a croissant and hot chocolate which were both out of this world.
+I had an Italian croissant and hot chocolate which were both out of this world.
 Luscious, scrumptious, delicious, tasty, yummy.
 None of these adjectives could accurately describe how good this breakfast was.

 This really goes to show that it’s always a good idea to try more than one dish at a restaurant.
 If we had not come back I would have missed out on one of the best breakfasts of 2018.

 Via Marsala 29b.
 Open Tuesday to Friday 10 am to 3 pm and 6:30 to 11pm, Saturday 10 am to 11 pm, Sunday 10 am to 7 pm.

 As I mentioned before, some of the vegan and vegetarian places in Bologna are closed on the weekend which makes it a bit more difficult to find vegan food.
 We did find another spot called Malerba in the university quarter, though.
 Malerba is a very small place more suitable for

 The muffin was absolutely incredible and definitely much better than I had expected from such a small and understated place.
 The guy that was working at Malerba was one of the friendliest people I’ve ever seen working on a Saturday morning!

 Nothing but smiles at Malerba, but sadly we couldn’t come back a second time!